Skanda (film): Development

 On 18 February 2022, Srinivasaa Silver Screen announced their next film, which is directed by Boyapati Srinu and would star Ram Pothineni in the lead role.
 It was tentatively titled as BoyapatiRAPO.
 A muhurtam puja was held on 1 June 2022 in Hyderabad.
 On 5 October 2022, Sreeleela was announced to play the lead female role, alongside Ram Pothineni for the first time.
 On 3 July 2023, a glimpse was released, which revealed the title Skanda.
+A.S.
+Prakash worked as the production designer of the film marking his fourth collaboration with Boyapati Srinu after Simha (film), Legend (2014 film) and Vinaya Vidheya Rama.

 Filming

 Principal photography commenced on 6 October 2022, with the first schedule in Ramoji Film City in Hyderabad.
 The second schedule commenced in November, and included an action sequence.
 The third schedule began in January 2023.
 The schedule included a scene featuring Pothineni and Sreeleela.

 Soundtrack

-The soundtrack and background score is composed by S. Thaman, in his fourth collaboration with Pothineni after Kandireega (2011), Masala (2013), and Pandaga Chesko (2015); third collaboration with Boyapati Srinu after Sarrainodu (2016) and Akhanda (2021).
+The soundtrack and background score is composed by Thaman S, in his fourth collaboration with Pothineni after Kandireega (2011), Masala (2013), and Pandaga Chesko (2015); third collaboration with Boyapati Srinu after Sarrainodu (2016) and Akhanda (2021).
 The first single, "Nee Chuttu Chuttu", was released on 6 July 2023.